How To Apply

 https://clients.garnett-powers.com/vs/ucla/plans_benefits/

 Again, regardless of your designation as VR, VPS or VGR, EVs will encounter visa-processing fees.
-This includes the SEVIS Fee, a one-time $180 fee.
+This includes the SEVIS Fee, a one-time fee paid to the U.S. Immigration and Customs Enforcement Agency.
 The SEVIS Fee is outlined in detail below, under “J-1 Visa Appointment.”

 Arrival Information